whatwedo/docker-base-images/build.md

 ## Publishing

-Pushes to `v3.0-gh-actions`, pull requests and manual runs on feature branches build and test without publishing.
-Only branch names matching `v<major>.<minor>` (for example `v3.0`) enable publishing; a tag with the same name does not.
+Pull requests and manual runs on feature branches build and test without publishing.
+Only branch names matching `v<major>.<minor>` (for example `v3.1`) enable publishing; a tag with the same name does not.

 Publishing is the job of the `Images` workflow in GitHub Actions and normally needs no manual step.
 The workflow builds the chain on a native runner per architecture, tests every image, and only then pushes it — nothing reaches a registry before its tests are green.